 For butane canisters, this can occur around 31°F. For isobutane canisters, this happens around 11°F; though cooking efficiency can be noticeably affected before these temps.

-So how do we keep our stoves burning stronger and longer?
+9 Tips to keep stoves burning stronger and longer

 The fuel formulation matters.
 Isobutane is a “high-vapor pressure fuel”.
 Because of this, it vaporizes yet maintains canister pressure at temperatures about 20 degrees lower than butane fuel, keeping your stove cranking out heat when others might fail.

 Some stoves, like the MSR WindPro II and WhisperLite Universal, allow you to invert the canister so that it’s feeding liquid fuel to the stove, as opposed to gas.
 Doing so keeps your stove running strong without the need for vaporization.
+It does increase fuel consumption rates, but it a great feature when you need it.
 (Important: Ensure that your stove has this feature before you try it!)

 Placing a nonflammable barrier underneath your canister will keep it up off the cold earth and a little warmer while you’re cooking, allowing it to continue to supply your stove readily with fuel.